KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

     That aside, now that all clump lists are prefixed with 'df_', there's no need to rename the 'default' anymore.
 - [X] Refactor: Swapped out `localStorage` calls w/ `AppStorage`.

+## Version: 2.2.2

+> 2025-04-30

+- [X] Reset export reminder counter after an export.
+  - Before it was only being reset after it reached its max.